Company benefits: Their impact on settlement agreements

 If you have been unfairly treated or discriminated against by your employer and are not satisfied with their response, you may be able to negotiate a settlement agreement that includes retention of at least some of the benefits you received in employment.

-Monaco Solicitors are specialists in negotiating such settlement agreements on your behalf and can offer you expert guidance and advice on what to do next.
+Monaco Solicitors are employment law specialists who are experts in negotiating such settlement agreements on your behalf.
+We can offer you expert guidance and advice on what to do next and may also be able to offer you no win no fee terms, so you don’t pay us anything in fees unless we win your case for you.

 If we can help you, we always seek to resolve your issue as quickly as possible, to your best advantage.

-To find out more about our services and no-obligation consultation, contact us:
+To find out more about our services and the possibility of a no-obligation consultation, contact us: